 Bare Coffee, Westwood Lane, Leeds, West Yorkshire, LS16 5LX.

 La Bottega Milanese

 La Bottega Milanese has got two homes, one at Bond Court and another in The Light – and both offer some of the best coffee this side of Milan.
 They use their very own custom coffee that’s roasted right here in Yorkshire.
 La Classica is the main house blend, it’s a 100% speciality grade and ethically sourced Arabica coffee, but they also team up with various UK roasters for guest coffees that highlight the country’s burgeoning coffee scene.
-Pair your favourite brew with one of their delciious pasticcini sweet treats and if you need lunch, their selection of handmade piadinas are a winner. – trust us, you’re onto a winner.
+Pair your favourite brew with one of their delicious pasticcini sweet treats and if you need lunch, their selection of handmade piadinas are a winner.

 La Bottega Milanese, Unit 11a The Headrow, Leeds, West Yorkshire, LS1 8TL.

-This one’s a little bit different – Taste is a cafe created by the business community, for the business community.
-Founded by Ian Hargreaves, Managing Director at local marketing agency Your Engine Room, it was born of a need – a need for quality coffee and on-the-go lunch options.
-Stop by for a brew, made with beans from local roastery, Maude Coffee, or nip over on your lunch for freshly made sandwiches, DIY salads and cakes.
+This one’s a little bit different – Taste is a cafe created for the local community in the heart of Holbeck Urban Village, born out of a need for quality coffee and on-the-go lunch options in the area.
+Stop by for a brew, made with beans from local roastery, Maude Coffee, or nip over on your lunch and pair your cuppa with freshly made sandwiches, DIY salads and cakes.